jorritvm/pv_growatt_data_downloader/README.md

   1. using pure SQL defined by the text() function (to prevent sql injection!)
   2. using select() update() insert() delete() wrappers

+### Shiny for python
+* Interesting read on difference between R and Python: https://shiny.posit.co/py/docs/comp-r-shiny.html
+* Many docs online refer to R, which is annoying.

 ## Author
 Jorrit Vander Mynsbrugge